edumg180032/IA-OS/README.md

 ## Instructions for use
 ### Step 1:
-First of all you may clone this repository with command:  ´´´git clone https://github.com/edumg180032/IA-OS´´´
+First of all you may clone this repository with command:  **git clone https://github.com/edumg180032/IA-OS´´´**

 ### Step 2: